-We are not aware of any instances of forced labour or child labour that are part of IWK Health's supply chains.
+IWK Health is not aware of any instances of forced labour or child labour that are part of our supply chains.
 Accordingly, during the reporting year, no remediation measures have been taken.
 An assessment of current state is required to identify risks and develop an action plan accordingly.